 Confirmation bias is when we hear or see what we want to hear and see.
-We don’t want to see or listen to things that we don’t seem to register as quickly.
+The things that we don’t want to see or hear, well, they don’t seem to register as easily.

-However, confirmation bias, a widely known and well-studied psychological fallacy, doesn’t account for the whole experience of the Baader-Meinhof phenomenon.
+However, confirmation bias, which is a widely known and well-studied psychological fallacy, doesn’t account for the full experience of the Baader-Meinhof phenomenon.

-Let’s say that I walk by a store, and from within that store, I hear that they’re playing a rather unusual song from the ’80s that I haven’t heard in ages.
-I used to love it, but I had forgotten about it.
+Let’s say that I walk by a store and from within that store, I hear that they’re playing a rather unusual song from the 80’s that I haven’t heard in ages.
+I used to love it, but I had simply forgotten about it.

-In the following weeks, I hear the song repeatedly — and always by chance.
+In the following weeks, I hear the song again and again — and always by chance.
 How weird.

-Suppose we were to explain these occurrences using the fallacy of confirmation bias alone.
-In that case, we must conclude that I’ve encountered this relatively rare song from the ’80s all the time, but without noticing it consciously.
+If we were to explain these occurrences using the fallacy of confirmation bias alone, we must conclude that I’ve encountered this rather rare song from the 80’s all the time, but without noticing it consciously.

-But how can that be — especially if the song is relatively obscure?
+But how can that be — especially if the song is rather obscure?

 The frequency illusion

-When something novel sparks an emotional reaction, your brain starts to scan for whatever it was that you noticed actively.
-Unconsciously, your brain is now actively seeking that song — wherever you go.
+When something novel sparks an emotional reaction, your brain starts to actively scan for whatever it was that you noticed.
+Unconsciously, your brain is now actively seeking for that song — wherever you go.

 How does the Baader-Meinhof phenomenon affect us?

-The term Baader-Meinhof phenomenon made it out into the open internet and has since become this peculiar phenomenon.
-If you have a mental illness, it could fuel paranoia and other unhealthy states.
+The term Baader-Meinhof phenomenon made it out into the open internet and has since become what we call this peculiar phenomenon.
+If you’re suffering from mental illness, it could fuel paranoia and other types of unhealthy states.

 But there are positive examples, too.